 AIHW survey shows significant cut in smoking rates

-AMA President, A/Prof Brian Owler, said today that the latest National Drugs Strategy Household Survey from the Australian Institute of Health and Welfare (AIHW) shows a very welcome and significant decrease in smoking rates in Australia.
+AMA President, A/Prof Brian Owler, said this week that the latest National Drugs Strategy Household Survey from the Australian Institute of Health and Welfare (AIHW) shows a very welcome and significant decrease in smoking rates in Australia.

 “Today’s figures also challenge the tobacco companies’ assertions that tobacco sales have increased since plain packaging was introduced.
 The AIHW survey demonstrates beyond question that sales have markedly declined since the introduction of the world-leading plain packaging laws.